 - Used for: Soda bottles, takeout containers, salad dressing bottles, peanut butter containers…

 PETE is one of the most common food plastics and is generally considered safe.
 However, there have been reports of PETE water bottles leaching chemicals – especially when exposed to high temperatures.
 At around 70 degrees Fahrenheit, levels of chemicals seem to be safe.
-But, when temperatures get higher, dangerous chemicals start leaching into the contents at a faster rate.
+But, when temperatures get higher, dangerous chemicals start leaching into the contents faster.

 If you live somewhere very hot, it might not be smart to use PET plastics for food storage.
-As a general rule, PET plastic also isn’t recommended for long-term water storage because it develops tiny holes as it degrades, which can result in water leaking all over your floor.
+As a general rule, PET plastic isn’t recommended for long-term water storage because it develops tiny holes as it degrades, which can leak water all over your floor.
 (7, 8)

 High-Density Polyethylene (HDPE)